sudhanshunitinatalkar/PS12-Knowledge-representation-and-insight-generation-by-Quantum-Coders/readme.md

 - **models folder**: Contains trained machine learning models
 - **data folder**: Contains the dataset used for this project

 These resources can be found in our Google Drive folder.
-Please contact the project maintainers for access to these files.

 To use these resources: